volkszaehler/mbmd/README.md

     Created binaries:
     sdm

-As you can see two sets of binaries are built:

- * ``bin/sdm630_{...}`` is the software built for the host platform
- * ``bin/sdm630_{...}-linux-arm`` is the same for the Raspberry Pi.
+which creates ``./bin/sdm``.
 If you want to build for all platforms you can use

     $ make release

+which creates zipped executables for each platform in ``./release``.
-or, for a single platform like the Raspberry Pi binary, use
+For a single platform like the Raspberry Pi binary, use

-    $ GOOS=linux GOARCH=arm GOARM=5 make build
+    $ GO111MODULE=on GOBIN=$(pwd)/bin GOOS=linux GOARCH=arm GOARM=5 go install ./...

 ## Running